tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.tarantool.ssl.password-file

-    A text file with one or more passwords for encrypted private SSL keys to use for connecting to a Tarantool |tcm| configuration storage.
+    A text file with passwords for encrypted private SSL keys to use for connecting to the Tarantool |tcm| configuration storage.

     |
     | Type: string